John Parrott: Later career (1992–2000)

+Retirement and legacy
-At the 2007 World Snooker Championship he reached the last 16 of the World Championship for the first time since 2000, after victories over James Leadbetter, David Gray and Steve Davis (10–9, having led 6–1 and 9–6).
-He was also the first player to conduct a "whitewash" in the Crucible World Championship final stages, when he defeated Eddie Charlton 10–0 in the first round of the 1992 tournament.
-For 27 years, he held the record for being the only player ever to achieve this, until Shaun Murphy defeated China's Luo Honghao 10–0 in the first round of the 2019 World Championship.

-Following his 6–10 defeat to young Chinese player Zhang Anda in the 2010 World Championship Qualifiers, Parrott finished outside the top 64 in the end of season rankings and was not assured a place on the main tour for the 2010–11 season.
+At the 2007 World Snooker Championship he reached the last 16 of the World Championship for the first time since 2000, after victories over James Leadbetter, David Gray to qualify, he defeated Steve Davis.
+He lost to Shaun Murphy in the last 16 and never appeared in the final stages of the event again.
+Following his 6–10 defeat to young Chinese player Zhang Anda in the qualification for the 2010 event, Parrott finished outside the top 64 in the end of season rankings and was not assured a place on the main tour for the 201011 season.
 Later Parrott announced he was to retire from the professional game.
+Parrott finished his career with 221 century breaks.

-Parrott played in the 2011 World Seniors Championship, where he lost in the semi-finals to Davis.

-He also participated in the preliminary qualifying rounds of the 2012 World Snooker Championship losing 0–5 to Patrick Wallace in Round 1.
+Following his professional career, Parrott entered the 2011 World Seniors Championship, where he lost in the semi-finals to Davis.
+He also participated in the preliminary qualifying rounds of the 2012 World Snooker Championship as an amateur losing 0–5 to Patrick Wallace in Round one.
+He reached the semi-finals of the 2015 World Seniors Championship, losing to professional player Mark Williams 02.
+He reached the final of the 2017 World Seniors Championship losing 03 to Peter Lines.
+Parrott retired from the seniors tour after the 2022 World Seniors Championship, with a parade with the World Snooker Championship after the event.

-Ronnie O'Sullivan wrote that he considered Parrott to be a "great match player [with] plenty of bottle" that, before the emergence of the "Class of '92 (snooker)", was the only player that would go "toe to toe" with Hendry.
+Ronnie O'Sullivan wrote that he considered Parrott to be a "great match player [with] plenty of bottle" that, before the emergence of the "Class of '92", was the only player that would go "toe to toe" with Hendry.
 In their 2005 book Masters of the Baize, Luke Williams and Paul Gadsby described Parrott as a "solid and belligerent player, with a delightfully smooth cue action".
 Robert Philip of The Daily Telegraph wrote approvingly in 2007 of how Parrott had prioritised his family above playing, and speculated that had he not done so, Parrott could have won further world championships.

 Television

 Following his playing career, Parrott became a pundit and commentator on snooker for BBC Sport.
-From 1996 to 2002, he was one of the team captains on the BBC quiz show A Question of Sport, alongside association football player Ally McCoist.
+From 1996 to 2002, he was one of the team captains on the BBC quiz show A Question of Sport, alongside football player Ally McCoist.
 As a supporter of horse racing, he was involved in the BBC's horse racing coverage as part of the presenting team.